Course

 Ask yourself...

-2. What other needs might a family have when dealing with an extremely ill child?
+- What other needs might a family have with an extremely ill child?
 What resources might you share with these families?

-3. What is your own view on death and dying?
+- What is your view on death and dying?
 How would you work with a child and/or family with different ideas than yours?

 Community Resources and Support for Pediatric Palliative/Hospice Care Patients

-I have experienced this on an extremely personal level as my family member was a parent faced with the terminal illness diagnosis of their child.
-The role of the palliative care team and pediatric hospice care team was their constant through their son’s diagnosis prior to birth.
-They walked them through every aspect of care including options, diagnosis, the pathophysiology behind the diagnosis, consults with pastoral care, social work, and more.
+I have experienced this subject matter on an extremely personal level, as my family member was a parent faced with the terminal illness diagnosis of their child.
+The role of the palliative care and pediatric hospice team was constant throughout their son’s diagnosis before his birth.
+They walked my family through every aspect of care including options, diagnosis, the pathophysiology behind the diagnosis, consults with pastoral care, social work, and more.

-As parents, receiving a terminal diagnosis of an unborn child is unimaginably difficult.
-Without the pediatric hospice and palliative teams, they would have completely crumbled.
+For parents, receiving a terminal diagnosis of an unborn child is unimaginably difficult.
+Without the pediatric hospice and palliative care teams, my family would have completely crumbled.
 When their son was born, it was unknown how long he would live.
-Because of the care teams, the parents were educated on what to expect, what was happening hour by hour, and were assisted with how to cope.
+Because of the care teams, the parents were educated on what to expect, and what was happening hour by hour, and were assisted with how to cope.

 As nurses, we are the bridge.
-We are the communicators and the advocates, no matter how hard or how easy the circumstance.
+We are the communicators and the advocates, no matter how hard or how easy the circumstance is.

-When their son surpassed their expectations of life expectancy, he was discharged home with pediatric hospice.
-The parents were prepped with end-of-life care, how to handle the situation, what to look for, and measures to take.
+When their son surpassed their expectations of life expectancy, he was discharged home with pediatric hospice services.
+The parents were prepped with end-of-life care, how to handle the situation, what to look for, and what measures to take.
 Without this guidance, they would have been lost.
-And when it came time for them to put their education into practice, they were prepared.
-No matter how gut wrenching that moment was, the team was a phone call away.
+When it came time for them to put their education into practice, they were prepared.
+No matter how gut-wrenching that moment was, the team was a phone call away.
 Measures were in place to make their son as comfortable as possible during his last moments.

-It is the team’s responsibility to make a difference in patients’ lives.
-To show compassion, empathy, and advocate for everyone involved.
-It is imperative that the entire healthcare team is onboard and available as an educational and support resource to these parents, patients, and families as they deal with this difficult time.
+It is the team’s responsibility to make a difference in patients’ lives, to show compassion, and empathy, and to advocate for everyone involved.
+It is imperative that the entire healthcare team is on board and available as an educational and support resource to these parents, patients, and families as they deal with this difficult time.

 Conclusion